Hellscape Earth

 (Adapted from The Climate Pandemic: How Climate Disruption Threatens Human Survival)

-You might puzzle over why scientists are so worried over a few degrees of global heating.
+You might have puzzled over why scientists are so worried over a few degrees of global heating.
 After all, over the seasons we experience far more temperature variation—from frigid winters to scorching summers.
 But seemingly small global temperature changes can trigger debilitating, even lethal, local extremes.
 The effects of such extreme temperatures were succinctly summarized by environmental economists Tamma Carleton and Solomon Hsiang:

 Heat induces mortality, has lasting impact on fetuses and infants, and incites aggression and violence while lowering human productivity.
 High temperatures also damage crops, inflate electricity demand, and may trigger population movements within and across national borders.[1]